chriskiehl/Gooey/README.md

 ###Basic

-The basic view is best for times when the user is familiar with Console Applications, or the options are very simple, but you still want to present something a little more polished than a simple terminal.
+The basic view is best for times when the user is familiar with Console Applications, but you still want to present something a little more polished than a simple terminal.
 The basic display is accessed by setting the `advanced` parameter in the `gooey` decorator to `False`.

     @gooey(advanced=False)
     def main():